 “Pragmatic Representational Content”

-To answer these questions, I focus on the fields of systems biology and biophysics, which have recently seen a rise in new modeling and data-gathering practices pertinent to these questions.
-I am developing a framework that can address these issues from an integrated philosophical and historical standpoint.
-It proceeds along three strands: (1) understanding how models are inferentially connected to data-gathering practices in science; (2) clarifying the role of mechanistic thinking in the biology of complex systems and its relation to mathematical explanation; (3) investigating the historical roots of distinct forms of knowledge revolving around experimentation.
+To address these, I focus on the related fields of molecular, systems, and computational biology, which have recently experienced a rise of new modeling and data-gathering practices pertinent to these issues.
+I am developing a framework that can address them from an integrated philosophical and historical standpoint.
+It proceeds along three strands: (1) understanding how models are inferentially connected to data-gathering practices in science; (2) clarifying the epistemic norms and frameworks guiding scientific methodology and explanation; (3) investigating the historical interplay of experimental technologies and conceptions of natural phenomena.
+These interests have led me from recent uses of AI in biology to early modern thinking on the role of hypotheses.

 Publications